Tuition and Fees

 For a list of scholarships available to students, see ucf.academicworks.com.

-Financial aid information and application forms may be obtained at the Department of Health Management and Informatics’ office in Suite 210 in Health and Public Affairs II and in the Office of Student Financial Assistance in Suite 120 in Millican Hall.
+Financial aid information and application forms may be obtained at the School of Global Health Management and Informatics’ office located in the Dr. Phillips Academic Commons at UCF Downtown (Suite 401) or in the Office of Student Financial Assistance in Suite 120 in Millican Hall (main campus).

 Orientation, Advising and Registration

 B.S. in Health Informatics and Information Management

 After attending an orientation conducted by Undergraduate Affairs (see “College Level ” below), prospective students meet with HIIM faculty members.
 In addition, each student admitted to the HIIM program meets with an HIIM faculty member for academic advisement every semester.